wansti/anarchy/README.md

 * Minimize reliance on AUR packages, remove custom repositories completely
 * Make dotfiles usable on other Arch based distros like CachyOS

+Changes:
+* Services and AI menus removed (applications can still be installed from the AUR)

 ## Setup

 ### Prerequisites